MEET OUR COACHES

-Founder of the Burnaby Junior Islanders program in 2017 in conjunction with the New York Islanders Youth Development Program, he serves as Program Director and is the Head Coach for the 2007 Team Barzal.
+Founder of the Burnaby Junior Islanders program in 2017 in conjunction with the New York Islanders Youth Development Program, he serves as Program Director and is the Head Coach for the 2007 Team Barzal Elite, along with Adam Nugent-Hopkins and Mack Gray.

 Having been raised in Calgary, and then moving to Vancouver Island at a young age with his family, he played Minor Hockey in Parksville and Victoria, British Columbia.
 He was a listed player to the WHL and played his first game in the (then) BCJHL at the young age of 15.

-Rob’s full time job is as Senior Vice President of Operations for Gateway Casinos & Entertainment Limited, Canada’s largest and most diverse gaming and Entertainment Company.
+Rob’s full time job is as Chief Operations Officer for Gateway Casinos & Entertainment Limited, Canada’s largest and most diverse gaming and Entertainment Company.

-Rob also serves as the President of the Burnaby Winter Club, on one of Western Canada’s most prestigious and storied Hockey Associations.
-He currently resides with his wife and son in Coquitlam, British Columbia.
+Rob also serves as the President of the Board for the Burnaby Winter Club, on one of Western Canada’s most prestigious and storied Hockey Associations.
+He currently resides with his wife Ellie, son Simon and their dog Henry, in Coquitlam, British Columbia.

 “Scigs” is a professional teacher, receiving his Education Degree from the University of British Columbia and a Bachelor’s Degree from Simon Fraser University, while playing hockey for the team.
 Angelo is an NCCP/ Hockey Canada High Performance Coach and currently coaches PeeWee at the prestigious Burnaby Winter Club.